intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`build/`**

 Will be the directory where our final app package will live.
-We will develop in languages like [Stylus](http://learnboost.github.io/stylus/) or [CoffeeScript](http://coffeescript.org/) and need a way to package all these resources into one whole... directory.
+We will develop in languages like [Stylus](http://learnboost.github.io/stylus/) or [CoffeeScript](http://coffeescript.org/) and need a way to package all these resources into one whole directory.
 This is where all these files will live.

 **`bower_components/`**